heylookitsme/mart-website/README.md

   - **25%, a project**: students create a final piece that incorporates some mathematical elements. see here for examples of work students have created in the past :)
   - **30%, participation**: show up to lecture! learn about some cool math and art, and make some art during the inclass activity.
   - **20%, homework**: small homeworks, typically drawn from lecture.
+  - usually there is also some extra credit

 ## FYIs!
 - **there is no background (in math or art) required needed to take this class. think of it like a gen ed but fancier and focused**.